 “For example, climate change is not only an ‘engineering problem,’ it involves technology, policy, law, economics, health, and many other areas.
 Going abroad opens the door to looking at the world differently, seeing something first-hand and solving global issues with an interdisciplinary approach,” he said.

 Building an immersion program, the article posits, is similar to baking in that “it’s a science, and it’s meant to be shared.”
-And Galczynski’s students seems to agree, having high praise for his pumpkin chocolate chip cookies, according to the article.
+And Galczynski’s students seem to agree, having high praise for his pumpkin chocolate chip cookies, according to the article.

 Mike Galczynski is a PhD student in TLPL and a lecturer in the College of Engineering.